-- Between 30% and 40% – Percentage of catch attributed to gillnets in the Indian Ocean, according to the Indian Ocean Tuna Commission (IOTC) database
+- 4% of global catch, but between 30% and 40% of catch attributed to gillnets in the Indian Ocean, according to the Indian Ocean Tuna Commission (IOTC) database

 While data analysis has proved difficult, a recent study found that bycatch from gillnet fishing is high across all species groups.
 Sharks were especially vulnerable, with gillnets accounting for 64 percent of shark catches recorded by the IOTC.
 Research also indicates that turtle mortality is high because of gillnets operating in the Indian Ocean.